bitovi/fast-react-static-renderer-operations/README.md

 ### Custom Domain Name
 **If you want the application deployed with a custom domain name, you must provide the following optional parameters.**

+> In an effort to keep the terraform clean and reusable, the domain-specific logic that powers the `fast-react-static-renderer.com` (which is driven from this repo) has been moved to the pipelines.
+The GitHub Actions pipelins specify an environment variable called `TFVARS_AUTO_JSON` which is then converted to a `vars.auto.tfvars.json` file by a BitOps before script.
+>
+> If you fork this repo, you'll need to take care in your pipelines to ensure you are working with domains as you'd expect.

 #### `global-tools/terraform/terraform.tfvars`
 `domain_name` - Provide the root/apex domain name to create a Route53 hosted zone.